 In the Azure portal, navigate to the qsfileshare fileshare and select Connect.

-Copy the contents of the second box and paste it in Notepad.
+Select a drive letter then copy the contents of the second box and paste it in Notepad.

 Create a share snapshot

 Now that you've mapped the drive, you can create a snapshot.

 In the portal, navigate to your file share, select Snapshots, then select + Add snapshot.

 In the VM, open the qstestfile.txt and type "this file has been modified" > Save and close the file.

 Browse a share snapshot

 On the Snapshots blade, select the first snapshot in the list.